Which Calculator Should I Use?

 You're at an interim analysis and want to know the probability that the trial will succeed if you continue.
 Bayesian PPoS gives you a direct probability to inform Go/No-Go decisions.

-Note: If you're designing a new trial (not just evaluating an interim), start with the Bayesian Toolkit Overview to understand the full workflow.
+Supports continuous, binary, and survival (TTE) endpoints.
+If you're designing a new trial (not just evaluating an interim), start with the Bayesian Toolkit Overview to understand the full workflow.

 Quick Comparison